doc4d/docs/docs/API/SessionClass.md

 :::note

-Keep in mind that whatever the [session type](#session-types) on which this function is executed, privileges only apply to the code executed in the context of a [web access sharing the session](../Desktop/clientServer.md#sharing-the-remote-session-for-web-accesses).
+Keep in mind that privileges only apply to the code executed through web accesses, whatever the [session type](#session-types) on which this function is executed.
 :::